m-cat/rouge/README.md

 * We're faster in [almost every measure](https://github.com/jneen/rouge/pull/41#issuecomment-223751572)

 ### Advantages to CodeRay
-* The HTML output from Rouge is fully compatible with stylesheets designed for pygments.
+* The HTML output from RougeLines is fully compatible with stylesheets designed for pygments.
 * The lexers are implemented with a dedicated DSL, rather than being hand-coded.
-* Rouge supports every language CodeRay does and more.
+* RougeLines supports every language CodeRay does and more.

 ## You can even use it with Redcarpet